 By contrast, a nuisance can occur without anyone or anything ever coming onto your property.
 Nuisances can occur next door or far away.
 When the problem makes its way to you, either by smell, sight or hearing, a nuisance has occurred.
 A nuisance is generally defined as anything that endangers life or health, offends the sensibilities of others, or interferes with the reasonable use, enjoyment or comfort of property.
 This can include sewage, barking dogs or even a drug dealer who lives next door (especially one with lots of traffic).

 To remedy the situation, you can obtain an injunction (a court order) requiring the abatement of the trespass or nuisance.
 Under certain circumstances, you can obtain money damages for compensation and also the diminution in value to your property, depending on the severity of the situation.
 Also, as residents of the Hampton Roads area, there is one other special form of trespass that we should discuss.

 The law says that everyone is permitted to take steps to protect one’s property from surface water, but one must do so reasonably and without causing injury or damage to neigh - boring property.
 A landowner cannot divert surface water onto a neighboring property.
 Oftentimes this may occur unintentionally.
 A neighbor may not be aware, or perhaps doesn’t care, that water is running from his property onto yours.

 This can happen with drainage swales, pipes or even retention ponds that overflow, and result in water coming onto your land.
 This also constitutes a trespass and can be stopped.
 Also, the offending neighbor can be held liable for damages if out-of-pocket expenses are incurred.
 Unfortunately, good fences aren’t always enough.

-You might need a good Newport News real estate lawyer if any of these situations sound similar to your own.
-Call Heath, Overbey, Verser & Old, P.L.C. in Newport News, VA today to discuss your case during an initial consultation.
+You might need a good Newport News real estate litigation lawyer if any of these situations sound similar to your own.
+Call Heath, Old & Verser, P.L.C. in Newport News, VA today to discuss your case during an initial consultation.